 Even if your medication is legally prescribed, you may not be allowed to drive legally while taking it.
 Drugs that impair driving have warnings not to drive or “operate heavy machinery” while taking it.
 If you know about these warnings, take the medication, and drive anyway, you can be charged.

 One possible defense is if you’ve never taken the drug before and didn’t know how bad it would affect you.
 Your DUI lawyer will discuss this defense with you if it seems viable.

 The definitions above are general ones.
 It doesn’t cover every circumstance.
 There are other ways to be convicted of driving under the influence in California:

 - Drivers under the age of 21 face stricter standards for what counts as DUI

-- Drivers with a Commercial Driver’s License face stricter standards, even when not in their commercial vehicle
+- Drivers with a commercial driver’s license face stricter standards, even when not in their commercial vehicle

 - Individuals who are currently on probation for a previous DUI also face higher standards

-Have you been charged with DUI?
+Now that you know what DUI is, have you been charged with driving under the influence?
 We can connect you with an experienced Los Angeles DUI lawyer and get you a FREE consultation.
-Fill out the form to the right or call (310) 862-0199 and get your free consultation today.
+Fill out the form to the right or call us to get your free consultation today.